nikhilgoenkatech/dem-threshold/README.md

 The script would accept configuration from the user in a config file.
 Configurable file can broadly be divided into multiple sections viz:

 ### Tenant-level:
 **tenant-URL**: The tenant for which the script would collect from.
-**Token**: Tenant with read permissions to Billing and API-V2 metrics.
+**Token**: Tenant with read permissions to read topology, entities from v1 and read billing metrics from V2.
 **DEM-Utilization threshold**: Customer defined threshold for DEM utilization.

 ### Email-details: